graphs4value/refinery/subprojects/docs/versioned_docs/version-0.1.2/develop/java.md

 We recommend [Gradle](https://gradle.org/) as a build system for creating Java programs that use Refinery as a library.
 We created a [Gradle plugin](pathname://../javadoc/refinery-gradle-plugins/) to simplify project configuration.

-To find out the configuration for using our artifacts, select whether you use a Kotlin-based (`.gradle.kts`) or a Groovy-based (`.gradle`) configuration format for your Gradle build.
+To find out the configuration for using our snapshot artifacts, select whether you use a Kotlin-based (`.gradle.kts`) or a Groovy-based (`.gradle`) configuration format for your Gradle build.
 You should add this code to your Gradle *settings* file, which is named `settings.gradle.kts` or `settings.gradle`.

+import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 <Tabs groupId="gradleLanguage">
   <TabItem value="kotlin" label="Kotlin">
     ```kotlin title="settings.gradle.kts"
     plugins {
-        id("tools.refinery.settings") version "0.1.1"
+        id("tools.refinery.settings") version "0.1.2"
     }
     ```
   </TabItem>
   <TabItem value="groovy" label="Groovy">
     ```groovy title="settings.gradle"
     plugins {
-        id 'tools.refinery.settings' version '0.1.1'
+        id 'tools.refinery.settings' version '0.1.2'
     }
     ```
   </TabItem>